MateusLima2801/ObjectTracking_DepthReinforcement/README.md

   - track bboxes with a dictionary with key = id and value = label - the dict changes each iteration and it's used in runtime (done)
   - adapt method which create videos(done)
-- solve overlap bbox problem (how?)
+- solve overlap bbox problem (non maximum suppression)
 - add depth
+- IDEA: apply evaluation metric (iou - a lot of work, need to annotate the frames ground truth) and train the weights over the cost_matrixes over VisDroneDataSet

 ## Problems

 - When an object goes out of the image, it has less features for doing the pairing.
 A solve would be apply the position metric to the cost_matrix
 - Occlusion.
 A solve would be apply optical flow
-- Overlapping bounding boxes
+- Overlapping bounding boxes (it's worse in human crowd videos)
-- bboxes should be an attribute of the frame, although it will leave residues of old bboxes in the frames
+- bboxes should be an attribute of the frame, otherwise it will leave residues of old bboxes in the frames (solved)